Category: Runway

 Jacquemus Fall 2026 RTW | When Spectacle Gives Way to Structure

-Inside Jacquemus Fall 2026 For much of the past decade, Simon Porte Jacquemus has been defined by images that traveled faster than clothes: lavender fields in Provence, endless wheat paths, salt-white deserts, and runways staged as postcards.
+Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso Over the past decade, Simon Porte Jacquemus has been defined by images that traveled faster than clothes.
+Lavender fields in Provence.
+Endless wheat paths.
+Salt-white deserts.
+Runways staged as postcards.
 Jacquemus became a brand you recognized before you necessarily understood.
-Fall 2026 marks a clear pivot.This was not…
+Fall 2026 marks…